What is the TOR Language Exam?

-The Tool of Research Language Examination, also called the TOR, is an examination given by the Department of World Languages and Cultures to evaluate and assess your ability to perform primary research in a language other than English.
+The TOR (Tool of Research) Language Exam, is a required examination set up by your graduate program and administered by CLEAR to evaluate your reading ability to perform primary research in a language other than English.

 What is the format of the TOR?

-- Each exam consists of three narrative texts with 5 multiple choice questions linked to each text, for a total of 15 items.
+Each exam consists of three (3) texts of 650-800 words each.
+There are five (5) multiple choice questions linked to each text, for a total of fifteen (15) items.

 What do I need to do to take the TOR?

-- You must have your completed Departmental Form and a picture ID to sit for the exam.
+- You must have an official picture ID (AU or government-issued) to sit for the exam.

-- You must arrive 10 minutes before your session.
+- You must arrive at least 10 minutes before your session.

 How will I find out the results of my exam?

-- Once the exams have been scored, the results will be forwarded to your department; you will receive e-mail notification at this time.
+Once the testing session is complete, the results will be forwarded to your department.
+Your department will e-mail you notification at this time.

 May I retake the exam?

-- The TOR Language Exam may be taken up to a maximum of three (3) times.
+- Each student may sit for the TOR Language Exam up to a maximum of three (3) times.

-- If you fail the exam after the second administration, you are strongly urged to confer with CLEAR's Director, your advisor, department or school on how to improve your language skills before attempting the examination a third and a final time.
+- If you fail the exam after your second try, you are strongly urged to confer with CLEAR's Director, your advisor, department or school on how to improve your language skills before attempting the examination a third and final time.